 How The Grill on the Alley escaped us in the past is beyond our comprehension.
 The restaurant located just outside the Dallas Galleria has quietly been serving up some classic dishes, along with some of the best steaks and seafood that can be found in Dallas for the past 9 years.

-General Manager and chef Daniel Winans oversees the restaurant with a careful eye and strolls the room often to ensure each guest is comfortable.
 The restaurant, which originally hails from Beverly Hills, is a throw- back to more refined times when big dishes were served with expert care.